UCL-22150673/Minjae-UCL-Projects/04-fpga-audio/README.md

 Verified timing compliance with logic analyzer

+My Contribution

+I was responsible for the DAC interface validation and analog output verification.
+I successfully generated and smoothly output a 7 kHz sine wave, which was essential for confirming the system's fundamental analog output capabilities before processing actual audio signals.
+Maintaining the signal's smoothness demonstrated precise control over the DAC interface timing and SPI communication protocol.
+This validation step ensured that once the descrambling filters were applied, the reconstructed audio would be output without distortion or glitches.
+My work provided confidence that the hardware layer was reliable, allowing the team to focus on optimizing the digital filter performance.

-4. Technologies/Tools Used
+Technologies/Tools Used

 Analysis: MATLAB (audioread, filterDesigner, FFT analysis)

 FPGA Design: Quartus II, Verilog HDL, Signal Tap Logic Analyzer

 Hardware: DE0 Nano FPGA, ADC, DAC, oscilloscope, logic analyzer

 Filters: FIR/IIR digital filters, Sallen-Key active analogue filters

 Communication: SPI protocol, PLL clock generation